Permutation twisted cohomology, remixed: Introduction

+Balmer--Gallauer show Noetherianity holds for $G$ elementary abelian \cite[Lemma 12.12]{BG25}, and in Section 7 we extend their strategy to show it holds in a wider range of cases.
+Our proofs of Noetherianity rely heavily on the topological origin of effective endotrivials, but unfortunately also rely on information about the classification of endotrivials specific to these groups.
+We emphasize that showing Noetherianity of $\tH(G)$ is likely not the only way to show that the comparison map is an open immersion, and expect there are alternate routes.

+While our twisted cohomology ring may be sufficient to capture the subtleties of $\Spc(\catK(G))$, it is obviously cumbersome.
+An explicit presentation in terms of generators and relations, akin to the computations in \cite[Section 17]{BG25} are at present beyond our reach for arbitrary groups, but should be more feasible for the groups for which we've shown Noetherianity of $\tH(G)$, as one now has an explicit list of generators.
+Additionally, a possible reduced version of $\tH(G)$, in which one twists by fewer endotrivials, may make such an analysis easier.

+Beyond twisted cohomology, there remain numerous questions related to endotrivials and permutation modules.
+Perhaps the most immediate concerns the forerunner maps: our construction is ad-hoc and depends on a choice of direct sum decomposition, but we expect the existence of a canonical construction or description, perhaps arising from a topological point of view.
+Such a construction would resolve whether certain expected properties for forerunners hold, and elucidate the open covers we construct.
+We remark on this further, see \Cref{rmk:careiniota}.

+Our understanding of endotrivials, effective or not, is still incomplete, and this seems to be the limiting factor for proving Noetherianity.
+Though endotrivials are classified, explicitly writing them down for larger groups (e.g. non-abelian with $p$-rank at least 3) is a significant challenge.
+One fairly elementary question is as follows: in \cite{M24c} it was shown that $\Pic(\catK(G))$ is a \emph{biset functor} in the sense of Bouc \cite{Bou10}, and `induction' of endotrivials is induced on the topological level by the norm map.
+How this presents on the level of $\catK(G)$ seems difficult to determine, as it is (perhaps surprisingly) not given by tensor induction of chain complexes.

+It is reasonable to ask if a generalization of twisted cohomology exists for all finite groups.
+Not all endotrivials $C$ arise from representation spheres, so our forerunners cannot always be constructed outside of the $p$-group setting.
+Moreover, if $G/[G,G]$ is not a $p$-group, then not all endotrivials for $kG$ are tt-line bundles.
+Explicitly, any shift of a $k$-dimension 1 $kG$-module $k_\omega$, with $\omega \in \Hom(G, k^\times)$, is endotrivial.
+Related, we do not know a description of the subgroup of $\Pic(\catK(G))$ generated by endotrivials induced from representation spheres; we expect this subgroup should be close to full-rank.
+We expect that one can construct an analogous open cover of $\Spc(\catK(G))$ from this subgroup, and that some of the techniques of this paper carry over without much difficulty.

-Second, while our twisted cohomology ring may be sufficient to capture the subtleties of $\Spc(\catK(G))$, it is obviously more cumbersome.
-An explicit presentation in terms of generators and relations is at present seemingly beyond our reach.
-Even explicitly writing down endotrivials for larger groups (e.g. $p$-rank at least 3) is a significant challenge and relatively unexplored.
-Finally, although every endotrivial is a line bundle, it is currently unknown and an interesting question whether $\Pic(\catK(G)|_{U(H)}) \cong \Z$; we expect this to be the case.
-In correspondence, Gallauer gave a proof sketch of this for $p = 2$ and $G$ elementary abelian, but not much is known beyond this case.
+Finally, one may ask questions regarding descent with respect to the open cover $\{U(H)\}$ of $\Spc(\catK(G))$.
+In particular, there should be a descent spectral sequence associated to $\Pic(\catK(G))$.
+Although we prove every endotrivial is a tt-line bundle, it is currently unknown and an interesting question whether $\Pic(\catK(G)|_{U(H)}) \cong \Z$ for all $H \leq G$; we expect this to be the case.
+In correspondence, Gallauer gave a proof sketch of this for $p = 2$ and $G = V_4 = C_2 \times C_2$, but not much is known beyond this case.